What is the EU Settlement Scheme?

 Do I have to pay a fee?

 No, the Government announced in January 2019 that the fee to apply for settled or pre-settled status would be scrapped.
-If you have applied while the scheme was in its test phase and paid a fee, this will be refunded to you.
+If you have applied while the scheme was in its test phase and paid a fee, you would have had this refunded.

 How do I download the EU Exit: ID Document Check app?

-The app needed to apply for settlement is currently only available on Android devices.
-You can download the app by going to the Google Playstore and searching ‘EU Exit: ID Document Check’.
+The app needed to apply for settlement is available on iOS (iPhone model 7 and above) and Android devices.
+You can download the app by going to the Apple Store or Google Play store and searching ‘EU Exit: ID Document Check’.
 Please note: the device you are using needs to be equipped with NFC (near field communication) for the app to work.

-I do not have an android device – can I still apply?
+I do not have an iOS or android device – can I still apply?